 Why choose this course

 We make sure you have the skills and knowledge that employers look out for, and you’ll have the chance to engage with real, contemporary challenges within modern business throughout your studies.
-We are ranked in the top 10 for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2020.
+We’re ranked in the top 10 for business and economics in the UK by the Times Higher Education World University Rankings 2020.

 What you will study